obsidiandynamics/warthog/README.md

 # FAQ
 ## Is Warthog orchestrated using Warthog?
-An obligatory question, to dispel hypocrisy.
-Yes, it is.
+An obligatory question; to dispel hypocrisy — yes, it is.

 ## Where did the name Warthog come from?
-The answer could have been along the lines of _"it was the only name that wasn't taken"_ or _"because warthogs are particularly good at such and such"_ or _"it's an abbreviation for"_ or even _"the word 'hog' is particularly easy to type"_.
-The truth is that any answer is as good (or bad) as the next; the name was selected at random.
+The answer could have been along the lines of _"it was the only name that wasn't taken"_ or _"because warthogs are particularly good at such and such"_ or _"it's an exotic acronym"_ or even _"the word 'hog' is particularly easy to type"_.
+The truth is that any answer is as good (or bad) as the next; there is no rationale behind the naming.

 ## Are there any plans for supporting the full Maven version numbering scheme?
 In short, yes.
 This could be the next cab off the rank.

+## How is this different from [Gradle Versions Plugin](https://github.com/ben-manes/gradle-versions-plugin)?
+There is lots of overlap for identifying prospective package updates and the two can be used together effectively.
+Warthog is still in its infancy, and is mostly concerned with orchestrating updates and standardising releases.
+(Automation, in one word.)
+Gradle Versions Plugin (GVP) integrates tightly with Gradle and provides a comprehensive report on both plugin and dependency versions, requiring nothing more than your existing Gradle setup.
+But GVP cannot orchestrate version updates, verify builds, perform tagged releases or publish artifacts.
+And although GVP is only a reporting tool, it doesn't make it any less useful — just a bit different to Warthog.